Lawrence Lindell: Early life and education

-Lindell is from Compton, California.
-He received a B.F.A. degree from Otis College of Art and Design, where he majored in illustration and animation.
-He received his M.F.A in Comics from California College of the Arts in 2020.
+Lindell is from Compton, California and grew up in various cities in Los Angeles County.
+He received a Bachelor of Fine Arts degree from Otis College of Art and Design, where he majored in illustration and animation.
+He received his Master of Fine Arts in Comics from California College of the Arts in 2020.

 Career

-In 2017, he produced the autobiographical comic Couldn’t Afford Therapy, So I Made This and “From Black Boy With Love” which gained media attention from outlets including Huffington Post, Afropunk, Atlanta Black Star, and NowThis.
+In 2017, he produced the autobiographical comic Couldn’t Afford Therapy, So I Made This and From Black Boy With Love which gained media attention from outlets including Huffington Post, Afropunk, Atlanta Black Star, and NowThis.

 In 2018 he published The Section, which is a web comic about blackness.
 He started the comics archive/collective The BAYlies.

 In 2020 Lindell self published his graphic memoir "From Truth With Truth", that deals with how he navigated his mental health issues, parents divorce and healing.

 His Kickstarter campaign for The BAYlies magazine anthology (a comics magazine that features Bay Area based cartoonists of color and queer cartoonists) was successfully funded.

 Lindell and cartoonist Breena Nuñez started the small press Laneha House.

 In 2021 Lindell's graphic memoir "From Truth With Truth" was nominated for The Dwayne McDuffie Award for Diversity in Comics and the Believer Book Award long list for Graphic Narrative.
 He signed on to publish his middle-grade Graphic novel "Buckle Up" with Random House Graphic, which is due out in 2024.

 In 2022 Lindell and Breena Nuñez started the Kinnard Awards with Laneha House.
 The award is named in honor of cartoonist Rupert Kinnard.